enifmada/EMSel/figures/README.md

 pip install "emsel[plots] @ git+https://github.com/steinrue/EMSel"
 ```

+Additionally, note that the code to recreate the figures is set up to use a SLURM-based cluster to parallelize computation.
+If this is not available, commands to run each analysis manually are provided, though note that this will be significantly slower.

 ## simulation subdirectory

 The subdirectory [simulation/](simulation/) contains scripts to generate the boxplots, strip plots, AUC plots, Q-Q plots, and confusion matrices found in Sections 3 and 4.2 of the manuscript, as well as Figures S.1-S.11 of the Supplementary Material.